 and a tree with a frankly unbelievable flower – pansy? orchid? snapdragon?

-I saw a place where someone left their heart, or opened it.
+I saw a place where someone organized their heart.

 My mother made banana bread and left it in the dining hall (or it may have been a nun who made it; my mother is dead).
 I took it to my room and ate it by the light of the green shade lamp.